-The song “Read ‘Em and Weep” came out in 1983 (and Barry did it way better than Meatloaf had done a few years before—that’s why Barry’s version made it to #18 in the Billboard Hot 100 and Meatloaf’s did not.
+The song “Read ‘Em and Weep” came out in 1983.
+(Barry Manilow did it way better than Meatloaf had done a few years before.
+That’s why Barry’s version made it to #18 in the Billboard Hot 100 and Meatloaf’s did not.
 Read that and weep, Meatloaf fans).
 As with anyone else, the astrology of Barry Manilow tells a fascinating tale.

 Barry’s “A” Rodden Rating birth chart indicates he was born on 17 June, 1943 at 9:00 in Brooklyn New York.
-With Jupiter in Cancer, he would naturally want to learn by extending himself emotionally and could only take risks if he felt the support of his family and other loved ones.
-Although his mother divorced his father when he was young, Barry was very close to his maternal grandparents and he reportedly idolised his mother who he imagined was a martini-drinking sophisticate even though she was a travel agency secretary.
-It is appropriate for a man known for writing music to send millions of “Fanilows” in ecstasy to have Jupiter in the 12th house.
+With Jupiter in Cancer, he would naturally want to learn by extending himself emotionally.
+He could only take risks if he felt the support of his family and other loved ones.
+Although his mother divorced his father when he was young, Barry was very close to his maternal grandparents.
+He reportedly idolised his mother.
+He imagined his mother as a martini-drinking sophisticate even though she was a travel agency secretary.
+It is appropriate for a man known for writing music to send millions of “Fanilows” into ecstasy to have Jupiter in the 12thhouse.

 Whilst very unhappy on one level, other areas of Barry’s life were thriving.
 He started writing his own music and formed a jazz band even though he was “looking over his shoulder and wondering what was going to happen next” during this time.

 In 1974, transit Saturn made a series of squares to its natal position and to the Moon.
-Square aspects force an individual to do something productive and arguably, this time was the most industrious time of Barry’s life as he released two successive hit records and was the opening act of Dionne Warwick’s set at the Schaefer Music Festival in the summer of 1974.
+Square aspects force an individual to do something productive.
+Arguably, this time was the most industrious time of Barry’s life.
+He released two successive hit records and was the opening act of Dionne Warwick’s set at the Schaefer Music Festival in the summer of 1974.

 To purchase “Growing Pains” in the US kindle version, click here